ZaneHannanAU/xkcd-z-password/README.md

 .then(DefaultPasswordHashingFunction)
 ```

-Note that this is a single use
+Note that this is a single use, not indicative of all possible uses.

 ## Differences